 THE SING OF A SPINNING steel blade may be a romantic part of circular saws, but when work has to wait up to half a minute for that blade to stop, it's just a waste of time.
-Skil's newest heavyduty circular saw calls a halt to free-wheeling with an electronic brake that engages when you release the trigger, bringjust two seconds.
-The tool also features brand-new, auto-stop motor brushes that automatically shut down the saw when the brushes need replacement, preventing motor damage and acting as a "service minder."
+Skil's newest heavyduty circular saw calls a halt to free-wheeling with an electronic brake that engages when you release the trigger, bringing the blade to rest in just two seconds.
+The tool also features brand-new. auto-stop motor brushes that automatically shut down the saw when the brushes need replacement, preventing motor damage and acting as a "service minder."
 The saw retails for around \$149.
 Skil-Bosch, 4300 West Peterson Ave., Dept. OHJ, Chicago, IL 60646; (312) 286-7330.